 Master of Science in Health Sciences in the Field of Translational Microbiology

 The master of science in health sciences in the field of translational microbiology program, offered in a distance learning format, prepares students with the theoretical knowledge and practical skills for research positions in public health microbiology laboratories, biotechnology companies, government agencies, and research institutes.
-This program is ideal for students who already have microbiology or MLS certification or for individuals who do not have an interest in becoming certified microbiologists.
+This program is ideal for students who already have microbiology or medical laboratory sciences (MLS) certification, or for individuals who do not have an interest in becoming certified microbiologists.

 The following requirements must be fulfilled: 36 credits, including 30 credits in required courses and 6 credits in elective courses.